 - U.S. cotton accounts for approximately 16% (about 5-6 million tonnes or 5,000-6,000 kg) of the 36 million tonnes (36 billion kg) of CO2 removed by the world cotton crop.

 - In 2008, the most recent period for such data to be reported, 44% of U.S. conventional cotton farms had fields that required no foliar insecticides, and nearly one-third of U.S. cotton production required no insecticide applications at all.

 - Cottonseed is used for both human food (such as cottonseed oil) and animal feed (including feed for dairy cows) in the U.S. As such, cotton production is regulated as a food crop.
 Any crop protection products that are used in the production of cotton must meet the same strict regulations as any other food crop produced in the U.S.

-- In 2015, the U.S. produced 13% of the world’s cotton, and two-thirds of U.S. cotton is produced using only rainfall and no supplemental irrigation.
-This helps free up the water in underground aquifers for other societal uses.
+- In 2020, the U.S. was the world’s third largest producer of cotton, and two-thirds of U.S. cotton is produced using only rainfall and no supplemental irrigation.
 When supplemental irrigation water is needed, farmers use advanced irrigation methods that minimize water use.

 - U.S. cotton is a founding partner of Cotton LEADS®, a program to promote awareness of the responsible practices that U.S. growers use in the production of U.S. cotton.